consolidation/annotated-command/README.md

      * @param bool $flip The "flip" option
      * @option flip Whether or not the second parameter should come first in the result.
      * @aliases c
-     * @usage bet alpha --flip
+     * @usage beta alpha --flip
-     *   Concatenate "alpha" and "bet".
+     *   Concatenate "alpha" and "beta".
      */
     public function myEcho($one, $two, $flip = false) {